vartomi/gui-tool/README.md

 <a name="specification"></a>
 ###**How to specify?**
 Gui-tool use an own specifcation schema to describe how the application should look like and what kind of models it has.
 In `specification` directory the `gui.yml` file is an example specification file.
 It's used by the application without given other specification file.

+<a name="development"></a>
+###**Development**
+If you need to improve or develop specific functionalitites, UI elements for the application, you can extend the auto-generated ExtJS code.
+It's already a well-formatted and readable source under `webui/app` directory.

+See [more](http://docs.sencha.com/extjs/4.2.1/) in ExtJS API document

+<a name="testing"></a>
+###**Testing**
+Front-end applicaions can not exist without tests.
+They ensure that the application is working well in most cases.
+Gui-tool use Bryntum Siesta testing framework, because it's designed and based on ExtJS.
+With help of it the testing of ExtJS UI elements is very easy.

+See [more](http://www.bryntum.com/docs/siesta/#!/api) in Siesta API document

 <a name="requirements"></a>
 ###**Requirements**